mm80843/T3.5/docs/bp_9.md

 ### Problems to solve

-A lack of knowledge can lead to forgetting or exclusion of important elements in the design stage .
+Lack of knowledge can lead to forgetting or excluding important elements in the design phase

-Tightly packed buildings, too much interaction in common areas, insufficient ventilation during epidemics… This kind of probleme have to be integrated even before the start of the project.
+Densely packed buildings, too much interaction in common areas, inadequate ventilation during epidemics...
+These types of problems must be considered before the project begins.

 ### Value proposition